-The Year of Engineering aims to celebrate the world and wonder of engineering.
+The Year of Engineering, and its legacy campaign "Engineering: Taking a closer look", aim to celebrate the world and wonder of engineering.
 It forms an important part of the UK Industrial Strategy, which is committed to boosting engineering across the country, ensuring more people have the skills needed to thrive in a modern economy.

 Engineers use their knowledge of science, mathematics, economics and their data analysis skills to find suitable cost-effective and safe solutions to a problem.
 Creating an appropriate mathematical model of a problem often allows engineers to analyse and test potential solutions.

 Mathematics teachers are often asked the question “When will we need this piece of mathematics in the real world?”
 Using an engineering context to enhance the teaching of a topic can go a long way towards answering this question, whilst also giving opportunities to utilise valuable problem-solving skills.

 To give you a go-to place to enhance topics with engineering applications, we have created a webpage that enriches mathematical topics through the context of engineering.